An algorithm to find ribbon disks for alternating knots: Algorithmic band moves and isotopies

 A \emph{band move} on a link $L$ in $S^3$ is represented by a smoothly embedded rectangle $\beta$ in $S^3$ with opposite ends attached to $L$ and the rest of the rectangle embedded in the complement of $L$.
 The result of the band move is the link $L'$ which is obtained by removing the ends of the rectangle $\beta$ from $L$ and adding the other two sides, followed by smoothing.
 Suppose that we are given a diagram $D$ for a link $L$ and a band move, in the form of a rectangle $\beta$, which we wish to apply to $L$.
 We may assume that $\beta$ is put in \emph{standard position} on $D$, by which we mean that it is represented by an arc with endpoints on the diagram, intersecting the diagram transversely in a number of crossings, and with no self-crossings, together with an integer on each component of the intersection of the arc with the complement of the diagram.
 The arc is the core of the band.
 The integers count the number of half-twists relative to the blackboard framing, and their sum is called the twist number of the band.
 Every band may be put in standard position as the reader may verify; in particular, self-crossings may be successively replaced by pairs of crossings between the core of the band and $D$ by isotopy.
 The length of a band $\beta$ in standard position is the number of regions it crosses, counted with multiplicity, or equivalently one fewer than the number of intersections between the core and $D$.
 The first move in \Cref{fig:stevedoredisk} is a band move whose band has length and twist number equal to one.
 The band shown on the left in \Cref{fig:algbands} has length one and twist number $-1$, and that on the right has length two and twist number zero.

 The following definitions describe some special band moves and isotopies which we will search for in order to find ribbon disks for (some but not all) slice alternating knots.

-\begin{defn} Let $D$ be a bifactorisable diagram.
-An \emph{algorithmic band} for $D$ is a band $\beta$ which is either \begin{enumerate} \item of length 2 with twist number 0, or \item of length 1 with twist number $\pm1$, with sign chosen so that the crossing introduced is nonalternating, \end{enumerate} and for which the diagram obtained from $D$ by applying the band move determined by $\beta$ is bifactorisable. \end{defn}
+\begin{defn} Let $D$ be a bifactorizable diagram.
+An \emph{algorithmic band} for $D$ is a band $\beta$ which is either \begin{enumerate} \item of length 2 with twist number 0, or \item of length 1 with twist number $\pm1$, with sign chosen so that the crossing introduced is nonalternating, \end{enumerate} and for which the diagram obtained from $D$ by applying the band move determined by $\beta$ is bifactorizable. \end{defn}

 Candidate algorithmic bands are shown in \Cref{fig:algbands}.
-It is important to note that there are finitely many such bands in any diagram, and that most such bands in a given bifactorisable diagram will not satisfy the bifactorisability condition.
+It is important to note that there are finitely many such bands in any diagram, and that most such bands in a given bifactorizable diagram will not satisfy the bifactorizability condition.

 In this paper we take a tangle diagram to mean part of a diagram which is contained in a disk.
 A tangle diagram replacement is then a modification of a diagram preserving the part of the diagram outside that disk.